chantal-barrett/CS601/HW6/README.md

 In trying my best to get an A on this assigment, I did the following:
 - Styled the page using CSS and made it responsive
 - Added functionality where the user can guess the differences in years between the images
-- Updated the DOM with the correct error message depending on the user's guess
+- Updated the DOM with the correct message depending on the user's guess

 Note: The first time you hover on the image it may take a while to change, as the image is loaded on hover.
 I did this intentionally to help with page performace, however if I had more time I would consider a different implementation.